alexfernandez/alexfernandez.github.io/permanent/about.md

 but there you go.

 I live in Madrid with my family.
-I have lots of interests:
+I have lots of interests,
+and are about equally unskilled at them:

 * Drawing and art.
 * Biology.
 * Linguistics.
 * Physics.
+* Computers.

 My day job involves computers.
 I don't have a night job.